"I hope he's rational": What makes North Korea's Kim Jong Un tick?

 The speculation surrounding Kim's whereabouts was rampant in 2014.
 He had not been seen publicly for 40 days.
 The world's media reported possible health ailments after he packed on weight that summer and was seen walking with a limp.
 Was it a brain hemorrhage?
 Or gout?
 Or diabetes?
 Some outlets said an internal power play to overthrow him was in the works.

 But photos released that October by the North's leading newspaper showed Kim using a cane to tour a scientists' facility in the country's capital.
-No official explanation was given for what happened.
+No official explanation was given for his absence.

 Even his official age had been shrouded in mystery for years.
 Only last summer did the U.S. State Department peg his birthdate to Jan.
 8, 1984 — making him 33.
 That came as one of Kim's aunts, now living in the United States, revealed to The Washington Post that he was born the same year as her first son.